 Account minimum: $25,000 for futures

-Interactive Brokers allows you to buy Bitcoin futures rather than owning the currency directly.
+Interactive Brokers lets you trade four cryptocurrencies directly, including Bitcoin and Ethereum, for one of the lowest commissions in the market.
+It also allows you to buy Bitcoin futures rather than owning the currency directly.
 And in this broker’s case, you can actually buy futures on the Chicago Mercantile Exchange, with all-in contracts costing $15.01 with five bitcoins per contract.
 In addition, Interactive Brokers brings its full suite of investment offerings, so you can buy almost anything that trades on an exchange.

 Account minimum: $0